rubenvanstaden/spira/README.md

 ## History of changes

 ### Version 0.1.0 (XXX, 2019)
+* Changed the default coordinate system to improve port transformations.
+* Updates shapes and polygons to only include single polygons.
+Multiple polygons are now moved to the PolygonGroup class.
+* Updated ports to extend from the vector class.
+* Added a custom LayerList class that compares already added layers.
+* Created layer mappers.

 * Updated mixins to a single MixinBowl meta-configuration.
 * Updated the datatype parameter of ports that represents primitive connects.
 * Updated parameter field to accept an extra restriction argument.